AnuragMal/AnuragMal/README.md

 ## Objective

-Hi!
-I'm a passionate cyber security student, looking to discover new challenges and opportunities and meet like-minded peers along the way.Hi!
-I'm a passionate cyber security student, looking to discover new challenges and opportunities and meet like-minded peers along the way.
+Keen to discover new challenges and opportunities in the world of cybersecurity while meeting like-minded peers along the way.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|